 The encoded form of the IDN (including the characters for .com, .net or .name) may contain up to 67 characters.
 The characters may be letters, numbers or hyphens.
 A domain name may not begin or end with a hyphen.
 The IDN transformation software will reject a domain name if the encoded conversion exceeds the character limit.

 IDN Registrar FAQ

-By adding IDNs, registrars have the opportunity to expand services and potentially increase revenues with their existing infrastructure.
+By adding IDNs, registrars can expand services and potentially increase revenues with their existing infrastructure.
 A single .com domain name may be registered in as many as 350 different native languages.

 To offer IDN options, you must first be a registrar for a particular TLD.
 Verisign, a pioneer in domain name technology, is a leader in the propagation and adoption of IDNs.
-Verisign has made IDNs available through the .com, .net, .name, .tv and .cc registries via the IDN SDKs.
+Verisign has made IDNs available through the .com, .net, .name and .cc registries via the IDN SDK.
 To calculate the potential for IDNs to expand your domain name business, please download our IDN ROI Calculator (XLS).

 Resolving an IDN requires the DNS to interpret characters in local languages and connect them to the relevant domains; however, there are many more languages than scripts.
 For example, in two different Latin-based languages the "ø" and the "ö" characters may be interchanged.
 The registration "thørn.com" could be a registration variant of "thörn.com".
 These characters are considered character variants and their overlap requires a special solution.
 Learn more about character variants.